SachaIZADI/colorful-world-pix2pix/README.md

 <img src = "/media/first_results/img_1_early_stopping.png" height="100"> <img src = "/media/first_results/img_1_generated.png" height="100">

-We also tried our model on an example that was not in the training set, as expected the results are less convincing due to the model's overfitting:
+We also tried our model on an example that was not in the training set, as expected the results are slightly less convincing due to the model's overfitting:

 <img src = "/media/first_results/test_img_generated.png" height="100"><img src = "/media/first_results/test_img_original.jpg" height="100">